wesbarnett/MolecularDynamics.jl/README.md

 James W. Barnett
 jbarnet4@tulane.edu

-"MolecularDynamics" is a Julia package for the reading in and analysis of [Gromacs](http://www.gromacs.org) simulations.
-Several modules are included:
+"MolecularDynamics" is a [Julia](http://www.julialang.org) package for the reading in and analysis of [Gromacs](http://www.gromacs.org) simulations.
+The goal is to provide a small and simple framework for simulation analysis.
+This project does not intend to provide every analytical tool possible, but instead intends to give a foundation for writing analysis software, making it easier to work with Gromacs files in Julia.
+Several statistical packages are available for Julia that can be used in conjunction with this package.

+The following modules are included in this package:

 *  Gmx - the main file processing module.
 Combines Xtc and Ndx functions to be able to read in an xtc file into an array for processing.
-*  Utils - the main analysis module
+*  Utils - the main analysis module.
 *  Xtc - reads in xtc files.
 *  Ndx - reads in ndx files.